About

 - The macro is dependent upon something transitory.
 For example, if you had recorded the macro and a particular application was open, or you were running some tool that through your keystrokes you accessed and that application/tool isn't running (or is running in a different mode) then your macro may not playback correctly.

 - The macro was recorded on one system and played back on another.
-It may be that the system you are playing the macro back on is subtly different than the one you recorded on.
-Input Director will record keystrokes from slaves as well as the master, so you're best recording a macro on the system you intend to play it back on.
-If you are recording a macro that you wish to play on multiple machines, it is best to keep it as short and simple as possible.
+It may be that the system you are playing the macro back on has differences to the one you recorded it on.
+Input Director will record keystrokes from client systems as well as the Director system, so you're best recording a macro on the system you intend to play it back on.
+If you are recording a macro that you wish to play on multiple machines, it is best to keep it as short and as simple as possible.

 Return to top

 Input Director's macro system is not designed to be a fully-fledged Macro Automation solution.
 There are many of these available (and can be found easily with your favourite search engine).
 If you are looking for a richer set of capabilities you are best exploring those alternatives.
 It may be feasible to script/record a macro in another macro system and then setup an Input Director macro to trigger it.
-This is advantageous if you want to activate a macro on one of your slaves as Input Director's macros can be bound to a particular slave.
+This is advantageous if you want to activate a macro on one of your computers as Input Director's macros can be bound to a specific system.

 Return to top